Connect with us

 Why Choose A Bank Loan?

-Aside from the interest rate, there are other factors that we need to consider when taking out a bank loan.
-This includes a higher downpayment requirement (25%) for bank loans vs (20%) for HDB concessionary loans and an early repayment fee, which typically would be about 1.5% of the outstanding amount.
-Lastly, if we decide to take out a bank loan for our HDB property, we should be aware that we will not be able to convert it back to an HDB loan.
-This is unlike if we chose an HDB loan first, we would be able to convert to a bank loan at a later time if we decide to.
+Finally, if we decide to take out a bank loan for our HDB property, we should be aware that we will not be able to convert it back to an HDB loan.
+On the other hand, if we chose an HDB loan first, we can always convert to a bank loan at a later time if we decide to.

 Read Also: Step-by-Step Guide to Refinancing Your Home Loan

-Which Type Of Financing Should You Choose?
+Which Type Of Home Loan Financing Should You Choose?

 Whether you choose an HDB loan or a bank loan depends on your circumstances, taking into consideration your needs and abilities.